yllxh/WordCollector/README.md

 # Word Collector

-Word Collector is a simple android, that allows you to make your own dictionary by collection word and their definitions.
+Word Collector is a simple android, that allows you to make your own dictionary by collection words and their definitions.

 Word Collector is the first android app that i have build, with it i wanted to put into practice some of the things that i have learned about building android app.